ForestSageSarah/forestsagesarah.github.io/_posts/2026-02-03-expert-crafting-guide.md

 Improvement comes from post-run analysis rather than repetition.

-After each failure, identify which resource failed first and why recovery was no longer possible.
+After each failure, identify:
+- Which resource failed first
+- Why recovery was no longer possible

 ---